OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 Creator economy experts · $50M+ total creator revenue

-Most people never discover that the tax system actually rewards creators who understand it.
-The deductions available to you as a self-employed creator can dramatically reduce what you owe — sometimes by thousands of dollars.
+But here’s the part that actually matters: the tax system rewards creators who understand it.
+The deductions available to you as a self-employed creator can reduce what you owe by thousands of dollars annually.
 Start treating your OnlyFans income like the business it is.
 You already know how to build an audience.
 The financial side is just a system, and systems can be learned.

-At Aruna Talent — a creator consulting agency managing 60+ creators generating eight figures per year — the creators who scale fastest are always the ones who got their financial foundations in place first.
+At Aruna Talent — managing 60+ creators generating eight figures a year collectively — the creators who scale fastest are always the ones who got their financial foundations in place first.
 This guide is that foundation.

 Your Tax Status as an OnlyFans Creator

-They told you OnlyFans was passive income.
-It isn’t.
-The moment you earn your first dollar on the platform, you are self-employed in the eyes of the IRS — and that changes everything about how you’re taxed.
-Understanding this distinction is the first unlock.
-Everything else builds from here.
+The moment you earn your first dollar on OnlyFans, you are self-employed in the eyes of the IRS.
+That changes everything about how you’re taxed — and understanding this distinction is where everything else builds from.

 What Self-Employment Means